ni/nilrt-docs/docs/source/cross_compile/config_dev_system.rst

    Typically, this corresponds to the first version that the toolchain supports.
 For example, the 2018-2019 toolchain is typically referred to as the 18.0 version.
+2. Use 7-Zip to extract the contents of the toolchain.
-2. | If using an ARMv7 target, extract and copy the contents of the toolchain to *C:\\build\\<toolchain version>\\arm\\*.
+3. | If using an ARMv7 target, extract and copy the contents of the toolchain to *C:\\build\\<toolchain version>\\arm\\*.
 The resulting file structure should look as follows:

    .. image:: media/config_pc/image4.png

-3. | If using a x64 target, extract and copy the contents of the toolchain to *C:\\build\\<toolchain version>\\x64\\*.
+4. | If using a x64 target, extract and copy the contents of the toolchain to *C:\\build\\<toolchain version>\\x64\\*.
 The resulting file structure should look as follows: